jackshen-1215/jackshen-1215.github.io/_pages/about.md

 Research
 ======
-I'm fortunate to work with [Yeonju Ro](https://sites.google.com/view/hey-yeonju) under the supervision of [Prof. Atlas Wang](https://www.ece.utexas.edu/people/faculty/atlas-wang) at **The University of Texas at Austin** on diffusion language models, where I've developed algorithms that achieve up to 50% speedup in decoding while maintaining accuracy comparable to state-of-the-art methods.
-Building on this work, I'm recently collaborating with Intel Labs researchers on training-free approaches to further accelerate inference for diffusion large language models.
+I'm fortunate to work with [Yeonju Ro](https://sites.google.com/view/hey-yeonju) under the supervision of [Prof. Atlas Wang](https://www.ece.utexas.edu/people/faculty/atlas-wang) on diffusion language models, where I've developed algorithms that achieve up to 50% speedup in decoding while maintaining accuracy comparable to state-of-the-art methods.
+Building on this work, I worked with Intel Labs researchers on training-free approaches to further accelerate inference for diffusion large language models.

-I also collaborate with [Fanjiang Ye](https://home.fanjiang.net/) under the supervision of [Prof. Yuke Wang](https://www.wang-yuke.com/) at **Rice University** on SuperGen, an efficient ultra-high-resolution video generation system.
+I also collaborated with [Fanjiang Ye](https://home.fanjiang.net/) under the supervision of [Prof. Yuke Wang](https://www.wang-yuke.com/) on SuperGen, an efficient ultra-high-resolution video generation system.

+Most recently, I'm working on continual learning in LLMs under the supervision and guidance of [Prof. Anastasios Kyrillidis](https://akyrillidis.github.io/about/).
+Some papers of interest include [this](https://arxiv.org/pdf/2506.10943), [this](https://arxiv.org/pdf/2406.16218), [this](https://arxiv.org/pdf/2510.15103), and [this](https://arxiv.org/pdf/2505.22954).
+If you're interested in this topic, please directly reach out to me for discussion and collaboration!

 My work has been accepted to the **[NeurIPS 2025 Efficient Reasoning Workshop](https://efficient-reasoning.github.io/)**, and I'll be presenting this December in San Diego.
 Hope to see you there!